zxc916684603/ecs/intl.en-US/Best Practices/Cloud Migration tool for P2V and V2V/Troubleshooting.md

 **Keyword InvalidAccountStatus.SnapshotServiceUnavailable appears in the migration logs.**

 It indicates that you have not signed up for the ECS snapshot services.
-You can go to the[ECS console](https://partners-intl.console.aliyun.com/#/ecs) to sign up the ECS snapshot service and try cloud migration again.
+You can go to the [ECS console](https://partners-intl.console.aliyun.com/#/ecs) to sign up the ECS snapshot service and try cloud migration again.

  **Keyword “Connect to Server Failed” appears in the migration logs.**